Linuxfabrik/lfops/roles/sshd/README.md

 `MaxAuthTries` defaults to `3`.
 Every public key an SSH agent offers counts as one attempt, so a client with more than three keys loaded in its agent may be rejected before the matching key is tried.
 In that case use `IdentitiesOnly yes` / an explicit `IdentityFile` on the client, or raise `sshd__max_auth_tries`.

+On Debian and Ubuntu the SSH daemon unit is `ssh.service` and OpenSSH ships socket activation (`ssh.socket`) enabled by default.
+The role manages the daemon through its service unit like on Red Hat, so on these systems it disables and stops `ssh.socket` and enables `ssh.service` instead.
+Red Hat-family systems for which no version-specific template exists (in particular Fedora) fall back to the generic `RedHat` template.

 ## Dependent Roles